Inter-Professional Approach to Health | 3 Credits

 This course examines various methods for evaluating low vision, including inter-professional models and settings for low vision service delivery, professional vision screening tools and functional vision assessment procedures across the age span.
 Students learn how to perform and report on functional visual acuity, functional visual field, and functional vision performance as they relate to activities of daily living of individuals with low vision.
 Emphasis is also placed on assessing functional vision performance of individuals, including those with multiple disabilities, as well as on techniques for simulating and enhancing functional vision performance at lower and higher levels of visual development.
 Students review evidence-based low vision literature and discuss pros and cons of various assessment/evaluation tools and procedures.

 This course addresses a variety of specialized topics in low vision rehabilitation, including a review of state-of-the-art prosthetic (artificial) vision technology, implantable telescopic systems and driving with low vision.
-Students learn about referral systems for individuals with low vision, as well as visit and interact with consumers and consumer advocacy organizations.
+Students will learn about referral systems for individuals with low vision, and will visit and interact with consumers and consumer advocacy organizations.
 Research and specialized assessments and intervention strategies for reading with low vision are addressed.
-Students learn about referral systems for individuals with low vision, as well as visit and interact with consumers and consumer advocacy organizations.
-Research and specialized assessments and intervention strategies for reading with low vision are addressed.
-Students also learn about the psychosocial implications of vision impairment and living with low vision.
-Financial resources and coding for low vision services, as well as community support groups and assistance systems for persons with low vision are also covered in this eclectic course to assist OT professionals working in clinical settings or as independent consultants working in client personal and occupation settings.
+Students also will learn about the psychosocial implications of vision impairment and living with low vision.
+Financial resources and coding for low vision services, as well as community support groups and assistance systems for persons with low vision are also covered in this eclectic course to assist OT professionals working in clinical settings, or as independent consultants working in client personal and occupation settings.

 This course focuses on low vision rehabilitation intervention techniques with optical and non-optical devices.
 Topics such as lighting, basic optics related to the eye, refractive errors, lenses and specialized low vision magnification and visual enhancement devices are addressed, with emphasis on their use and intervention strategies and adaptations promoting school, home, leisure and occupational performance.
 Students learn to assess and modify environments to enhance visual functioning, as well as specialized techniques for health promotion, including diabetes self-management.
 Students review evidence-based low vision habilitation and rehabilitation literature and discuss pros and cons of various instructional approaches with different ages.